What The Stimulus Package Says About The New PPP Loans Coming Out In 2021

 When & How You Can Apply For PPP Round Two

 It’s still early, so exact details on how and when you can apply for the second round of PPP funding is still up in the air.
 That doesn’t mean that we’re completely in the dark, though.
-The bill does state that the deadline for PPP funding is March 31, 2021, so we should expect more details very soon.
+The bill does state that the deadline for PPP funding is March 31, 2021, but the deadline has since been pushed back to May 31, 2021.

 In the meantime, though, some lenders are already gearing up for the next round.
 Online lenders including Lendio, SmartBiz, Credibly, and BlueVine are gathering information and preparing for the second round of funding.
 In addition to providing more information on PPP loans, these lenders will also likely be opening up applications for eligible borrowers.